COVID-19 information and resources

 Diving medical certificates – short-term extensions

-All divers who currently hold a valid WorkSafeBC diving medical certificate expiring on or before June 1, 2020, may continue to dive until August 1, 2020, when examinations will resume.
+All divers who currently hold a valid WorkSafeBC diving medical certificate expiring on or before June 1, 2020, may continue to dive until October 1, 2020.
 Note this date may change and a notice will be posted at that time.
 Learn more.

 Health care provider update